 The Northeast Iowa Food & Fitness Initiative has brought people in northeast Iowa together to make our region a place where every day, all people have access to healthy, locally grown foods and abundant opportunities for physical activity in the places where we live, learn, work and play.

-We are a member-owned electric distribution cooperative serving counties in Minnesota as well as portions of Howard, Winneshiek and Allamakee counties in Iowa.
-Our cooperative was founded in 1936 when power was not available to rural residents.
+Tri-County Electric is a member-owned electric distribution cooperative serving counties in Minnesota as well as portions of Howard, Winneshiek and Allamakee counties in Iowa.
+The cooperative was founded in 1936 when power was not available to rural residents.
 Local citizens banded together to build lines going out to their homes and farms.
 Those people created a company that has prospered while providing its members with competitive electric rates and expanded services for 75 years.

 Since 1857, Upper Iowa University has been preparing students to succeed—in the classroom and in the world.
 That rich history, coupled with a student-centered mission, has created a springboard for UIU to become a recognized innovator in offering accredited, quality programs through flexible, multiple delivery systems, including online and independent study.